Battle of Bladensburg: African Americans

 The exact number of black sailors in the War of 1812 is difficult for historians to determine, since "navy muster rolls rarely mention race or ethnicity."
 Modern scholars estimate that black soldiers made up 15% to 20% of U.S. naval forces in the War of 1812.

 Just before the battle, Commodore Barney, on being asked by Madison "if his negroes would not run on the approach of the British?" replied: "No, Sir... they don't know how to run; they will die by their guns first."
 The Commodore was correct, as the men did not run; one such man was young sailor Harry Jones (No. 35), apparently a free black man.
 Jones was wounded in the final action at Bladensburg and remained a patient at the Naval Hospital Washington, D.C., for nearly two months.

 Black troops also fought on the British side with the Corps of Colonial Marines in the attacks on Bladensburg and Washington, D.C.
 Vice Admiral Cochrane reformed the corps, which had been disbanded in 1810, in 1814, deliberately recruiting enslaved black Americans with a promise of freedom for themselves and their families.
-The corps received the same training, uniforms, pay, and pensions as their Royal Marine counterparts.
+Recruits to the corps received the enlistment bounty, uniforms and pay the same as their Royal Marine counterparts.
 Following the Treaty of Ghent, the British kept their promise and in 1815 evacuated the Colonial Marines and their families to Halifax, Nova Scotia, and Bermuda.